njeff/powerglove/fw/powerglove_fw/README.md

 =====

 Currently is a clone of the blink project.
-Todo: port the ToF sensor driver and haptic motor driver
+Todo: port the ToF sensor driver